LuckyKat/cordova-plugin-inappstore/README.md

 Plugin for displaying an embedded App Store within the wep app.

-Prerequisites: A Cordova/PhoneGap 3.5+ project for iOS or Android.
+Prerequisites: A Cordova/PhoneGap 3.5+ project for iOS.

 ## Index